Peas Pulao Recipe (Matar Pulao) — Easy, Vegan & Delicious

 Health Benefits & Allergens

-• Bay Leaf: A rich source of vitamin A, vitamin C, iron, potassium, calcium and magnesium
+- Bay leaf is a source of vitamin A, vitamin C, iron, potassium, calcium and magnesium.

-• Green peas: Rich in fiber, protein, vitamin A, vitamin K, and good for digestion
+- Green peas have fiber, protein, vitamin A, vitamin K, and are thought to be good for digestion.

 Ingredients